nilpunch/massive-ecs/README.md

 - Fast and simple.
 - No code generation.
 - No archetypes or bitsets.
-- Supports сomponents of any type.
+- Support сomponents of any type.
+- No allocs and minimal memory consumption.
 - No deferred command execution or shadow copies — work directly with live entities and components.
-- Garbage-free API for in-place queries, and non-generic version to improve IL2CPP build time and size.
+- Generic API for in-place filtering, and non-generic version to improve IL2CPP build time and size.
 - Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#what-is-allowed-during-iterations) for flexible iteration over entities and components.
 - Fully stable storage on demand:
-  - Use the `IStable` marker interface for components
+  - Use the `IStable` marker interface for components.
-  - Or enable full stability for the entire registry
+  - Or enable full stability for the entire registry.
 - Full-state serialization and deserialization.
 - IL2CPP friendly, tested with high stripping level on PC | Android | WebGL.
 - [Unity integration](https://github.com/nilpunch/massive-unity-integration) (WIP).